avysogorets/Eight-Puzzle-Solver/README.md

 OVERVIEW.

 The problem of solving Eight-Puzzle (the smaller version of the well-known 15-puzzle) is widely explored and realized with a multitude of different approaches on various languages.
-The most basic solution is to traverse the graph of positions with so-called breadth-first-search.
+One basic solution is to traverse the graph of positions with BFS.
+However, many interesting search problems happen to have immense graphs, which makes BFS search unsuitable.
-However, many interesting search problems happen to have immense graphs, which makes BFS search virtually helpless For example, the Rubik' Cube graph consists of 4.3 quintillion vertices.
-In order to solve such puzzles, one needs to discover more sophisticated approaches, shortcuts, invariants and reasonable subgoals, which would improve the time-efficiency of the search.
-Inspired by Thomas Rokicki's use of algebra and subgoals in solving the Rubik's Cube, I decided to tackle a much smaller problem (Eight-Puzzle has a graph of 181,440 vertices) with similar tricks.
-With their help, the resulting program outputs a solution to a random Eight-Puzzle position in 10 to 100 milliseconds (on average).
-While the diameter of the Eigth-Puzzle graph is 31, my solutions' length rarely exceeds 35 moves.
+For example, the Rubik' cube graph consists of 4.3 quintillion vertices.
+In order to solve such puzzles, one needs to discover more sophisticated approaches that could find suboptimal solutions in a reasonable time.
+Inspired by Thomas Rokicki's use of algebra in solving the Rubik's cube, we tackle a much smaller problem (Eight-Puzzle has a state graph of 181,440 vertices) with similar techniques.
+This program outputs instant solutions of length at most 20% greater than optimal.

 REPRESENTATION.

-One of the most intuitive and thus convenient ways to represent any state of the Eight-Puzzle is by using an even permutation from the set Perm9.
-For example, the solved position will be written as [1, 2, 3, 4, 5, 6, 7, 8, 0], where 9 is written as 0 to represent an empty slot.
+We use a permutations to represent states of the puzzle.
+For example, the solved position is [1, 2, 3, 4, 5, 6, 7, 8, 0] ('0' represents an empty slot).

 ALGORITHM.

 The underlying idea is to solve any given position of the EightPuzzle in two stages.
-Thomas Rokicki and other Cube solvers suggest that setting a subgoal of reaching some subgroup might be useful (Here, the group would be the set of all even permutations from Perm9).
-I follow the same approach and, on the first stage, attempt to bring any given position to the subgroup, which consists of all permutations (positions) with tokens 1, 2, 3 at their places.
-That is, I am looking at the subgroup of Perm9 with elements of the following form: [1, 2, 3, x, x, x, x, x, x].
-As soon as I bring a position to the subgroup, the remaining task is trivial: I need to traverse the graph of the reduced eight-puzzle (puzzle 2x3 with tokens 1, 2, 3 fixed) with BFS, which is done in milliseconds as the number of vertices in this graph is 360.
-Effective solution to the stage 1, however, should be accomplished with some other technique.
-To bring the position to the subgroup with 1, 2, 3 tokens at their slots, the program refers to a hash table of size 1000.
-The principle is that a reversed set of moves that brings the solved state (the identity permutation) into some other state A will bring a state B with the same positions of tokens 1, 2, 3 as in A into the subgroup described above.
-Thus, a table storing sequences of moves for all possible positions of tokens 1, 2, 3 will help on stage 1.
-The slots of tokens 1, 2, 3 in the given position is all we need to know in order to access an appropriate set of moves that will bring it to the subgroup.
-The final output should consist of moves from stage 1 (table value), and the sequence produced by the BFS of the reduced puzzle.
+Thomas Rokicki and other cube solvers often set subgoals of reaching certain subgroups of the state graph within the search.
+We follow the same approach and, at the first stage, bring any given position to the subgroup consisting of all positions with tokens 1, 2, 3 at their places.
+When this is accomplished, we need to traverse the graph of the remaining puzzle (2x3) with BFS.

+Stage 1 goal is achieved by using a look-up table of size 1000, which stores the shortest paths from any coset to the subgroup specified above.
+The key principle is that a set of moves that brings the solved state (identity) to some other state A, when reversed, will bring any state B with the same positions of tokens 1, 2, 3 as in A to the desired subgroup.
+Thus, a look-up table storing sequences of moves for all possible positions of tokens 1, 2, 3 (i.e. for all cosets) will help on stage 1.
+This table is constructed by traversing the entire state graph of the puzzle, however, this has to be done only once.

-ANALYSIS.
+RESULTS.

-This approach processes any position in 10-100 milliseconds, and the length of the produced suboptimal solutions is rarely greater than 35 (whereas the diameter of the entire group is 31).
-Further detailed statistics are to be discovered.
+This approach instantly processes any random state of the puzzle and the length of the produced suboptimal solutions rarely exceeds 20% of the optimal length.

-Author: Artem Vysogorets.
+This work was supported by the Research Assistance Fellowship grant from the Commonwealth Honors College, Amherst, MA

-BS Mathematics, University of Massachusetts, Amherst 2019.
+Artem Vysogorets, B.S. in Mathematics, University of Massachusetts Amherst (2017).
-Contact via e-mail: avysogorets@umass.edu.
 Advisor: Dr. Eric Sommers.
-GNU General Public Licence 3.0 2017.

 Works Referenced: "The Diameter of The Rubik's Cube Group is 20" by Thomas Rokicki.